-Strategy 1.3 Promote clinical and public health systems that coordinate efforts to collect baseline data and share across the state.^[1]
+Strategy 1.3 Promote clinical and public health systems that coordinate efforts to collect baseline data and share across the state.[1]

-A draft version of this report was shared with the Heart and Stroke Taskforce at the May 4, 2016, annual meeting.
-Taskforce members were asked to provide feedback, but no requests to add or revise content were provided to DPBH from the group.
+A draft version of this report was shared with the Heart and Stroke Taskforce in May 2017 to gain their input.
+Taskforce members were asked to provide feedback which has been incorporated throughout this document.
 The AHA/ASA provided valuable and detailed feedback in relation to draft versions of this report.

-Lastly, per statutory guidance in SB 196 [Sec.
+Finally, per statutory guidance in SB 196 [Sec.
 6(1)d and Sec.
-7(1)], outreach to encourage reporting and promote awareness of the stroke registry was conducted toward all Nevada hospitals certified as acute stroke-ready hospitals, as well as to the Heart and Stroke Taskforce, Heart and Stroke Coordinators statewide, Emergency Medical Services (EMS) partners within and outside of the DPBH, and to the Nevada Rural Hospital Partnership.
-The Nevada Rural Hospital Partnership recently completed an assessment to identify opportunities to align current critical access hospital reporting with possible routes to reporting stroke information in a way that parallels some of the data collected in the stroke registry.
+7(1)], outreach to encourage reporting and promote awareness of the stroke registry was targeted at all Nevada hospitals certified as acute stroke-ready hospitals, as well as to the Heart and Stroke Taskforce, Heart and Stroke Coordinators statewide, Emergency Medical Services (EMS) partners within and outside of the DPBH, and to the Nevada Rural Hospital Partnership.
+The Nevada Rural Hospital Partnership recently completed an assessment to identify opportunities to align current critical access hospital reporting with routes to reporting stroke information in a way that parallels the data collected in the Nevada Stroke Registry.